Brewing the Perfect Gourmet Coffee

 There are many ways to brew coffee.
 People choose their own way of preparation, depending on culture, habits, personal taste and convenience.
 I will present you a few of my favorite ways of brewing, and some interesting facts about coffee.
 It will be up to you to choose the method of preparing coffee that works best for you.

 Espresso is a specially brewed coffee using a method of pushing hot water, though not boiled, through a layer of finely ground coffee.
 The water is pushed with a high pressure extracting the caffeine and natural oils.
-Some of the natural oils in the coffee are responsible for the flavours giving the espresso its distinctive richness and strength.
+Some of the natural oils in the coffee are responsible for the flavors giving the espresso its distinctive richness and strength.

 Single Cup Coffee Makers

 Single Cup Coffee Brewers are the greatest invention after Espresso.
-They are great additions to any personal or office kitchen.
+They are great additions to any kitchen.
 Whether you are an Espresso enthusiast, or a drip coffee addicted, or a cappuccino lover, there is a machine that does it for you.
 I am still waiting for one to brew me a Turkish coffee, LOL.

 Bonavita BV1800 8-Cup Coffee Maker